w3f/Grants-Program/applications/BCANN.md

 | 0a.   | License       | Apache 2.0 |
 | 0b.   | Documentation |Documentation We will provide how to get a name/subname with a real internet domain, how to use your name/subname with internet domain name |
 | 1. | ns dapp| We will implement a dapp to get/manage/transfer your name/subname with a real internet domain name.

+We will improve the dapp at this milestone.
+The deliverable part includes:
+a.
+Buy a domain name package(a name on chain with a real internet domain name)
+b.
+Manage/transfer your name(include name package)
+c.
+Centralized synchronization service between name on chain and internet domain name
+d.
+Centralized provider service for internet domain name

 ## Future Plans
  1. We will implement a name/subname NFT market which offer trading service & rental service